Tex Avery Screwball Classics: Background

 Throughout the 2000s and 2010s, Tex Avery's MGM cartoons were notably absent on DVD and Blu-ray.
 According to animation historian Jerry Beck and Warner Archive Senior Vice President George Feltenstein, this lack of availability was because most of the original film negatives to pre-1951 MGM cartoons were destroyed in the 1978 film vault fire at the George Eastman House leaving only inferior duplicate copies, mainly mid-1990s Turner broadcast television masters as seen on the Ted Turner-owned cable networks Cartoon Network and Boomerang that were unsuitable for HD releases.
-In France, a DVD box set containing almost all of Avery's MGM cartoons was released in 2002, sourced from the 1990s Turner remasters with many censored for racial content, including omitting two cartoons, Uncle Tom's Cabaña and Half-Pint Pigmy.
+In France, a DVD box set containing almost all of Avery's MGM cartoons was released in 2002, sourced from the 1990s Turner remasters with many censored for racial content, including omitting two cartoons, Uncle Tom's Cabaña (1947) and Half-Pint Pygmy (1948).
 Several cartoons were also included as bonus features on various classic Warner Bros. owned feature films as well on the bonus disc of the Looney Tunes Platinum Collection: Volume 2 Blu-ray in 2012.
 In 2007, Warner Home Video released Tex Avery's Droopy: The Complete Theatrical Collection a two-disc set that collected all 24 Droopy cartoons, once again sourced from the Turner prints (except for a few post-1951 cartoons such as Dixieland Droopy and all CinemaScope shorts).
 The cartoons were uncensored but contained massive amounts of Digital Noise Reduction.
 The set was made to "test the waters" and see if there was a potential market for future releases of Tex Avery cartoons on DVD; however, poor fan reception and low sales forced any of these plans to be scrapped.

-In January 2020, as part of a Warner company-wide initiative to restore and preserve its film library, Warner Archive Collection announced they were releasing Tex Avery Screwball Classics: Volume 1 a single-disc Blu-ray that collected 19 Tex Avery MGM cartoons.
+In January 2020, as part of a Warner company-wide initiative to restore and preserve its film library, Warner Archive Collection announced they were releasing Tex Avery Screwball Classics: Volume 1, a single-disc Blu-ray that collected 19 Tex Avery MGM cartoons.
 Unlike the previous releases, these cartoons were digitally restored using color reversal internegatives, separation masters and other second-generation film elements that were made when the cartoons were being re-issued in the 1950s, resulting in a much more clean and pristine image quality.
 However, some of the second-generation material to certain cartoons are also missing, hence why the shorts are arranged in a "best of" fashion rather than in chronological order.
-Currently, Warner Bros. is conducting a worldwide search for the best available film elements of Tex Avery's MGM cartoons.
+Warner Bros. conducted a worldwide search for the best available film elements of Tex Avery's MGM cartoons.
 In March 2020 due to the high sales of Volume 1, Warner Archive announced they were working on Tex Avery Screwball Classics: Volume 2, which was released in December 2020 containing 21 restored and uncut shorts as well as Tex Avery: The King of Cartoons, an archival documentary as a special feature.